IDI-Systems/acre2/docs/wiki/development/building.md

 _Not available on Linux as there is no officially supported Arma 3 client for Linux._

-You can use provided `setup.py` if you have a P-drive setup by following the same instructions below for Mikero Tools. **P-drive is not required for HEMTT or file patching!**
+You can use provided `setup.py` if you have a P-drive setup by following the [same instructions](#initial-setup-1) as for Mikero Tools. **P-drive is not required for HEMTT or file patching!**

 Otherwise navigate to `tools` folder in command line.
 ```bat